 Please use references to plot (through quotes) to prove ideas; do not recount plot.
 Please do not evaluate or rate the book's overall quality.
 Do not use contractions.
-Do not ever use first or second personal pronouns (I, me, my, mine, we, our, us, ours, you, your, yours).
-Do not use mechanical phrasing (First, Second, In conclusion, This quote says, etc.) or colloquial expressions.
-Do not begin sentences with coordinating conjunctions (And, But, Or, etc.) Do not end sentences with prepositions (in, on, out, with, off, to, from, etc.) Exclude all run-on sentences and fragments.
+Do not use first or second personal pronouns (I, me, my, mine, we, us, our, ours, you, your, yours).
+Do not use mechanical phrasing (First, Second, In conclusion, This quote says, At the beginning of the book, the author is saying that, etc.) or colloquial expressions.
+Do not begin sentences with coordinating conjunctions (And, But, Or, etc.) Exclude all runon sentences and fragments.
 Check for singular/plural agreement.

+PRE-OUTLINE.
 Do not make assumptions.
-Do not be wordy.
-Do not repeat yourself.
-Take a stance, state it clearly, and prove it logically and soundly.
+Be not wordy nor repetitive.
+Take a stance, state it clearly, and prove it logically/soundly.
 Show evidence for every argument/assertion that you make in the essay.